lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # SCHC Compression Process

-The SCHC Compression rules can be applied to CoAP flows.
+The SCHC Compression rules can be applied to CoAP messages.
 SCHC Compression of the CoAP header may be done in conjunction with the above layers (IPv6/UDP) or independently.
 The SCHC adaptation layers as described in {{I-D.ietf-lpwan-ipv6-static-context-hc}} may be used as as shown in the {{Fig-SCHCCOAP}}.